 You can find familiarisation material available here, which provides a clear overview of the computer-delivered test and how it works.

 There is also practice material available at IELTS.org.
 As the questions and tasks on the computer-delivered test are the same as for the paper-based test, the material is suitable for all you.

 Once the results are released, you will receive a notification email.
 You will be able to see your results online from your Test Taker Area, and your Test Report Form (Certificate) will be posted to your address the day after the release.

-* Please note that we can’t share your TRF Number over the phone or email.
+* Please note that we can’t send your results by email.

 If you think your test results are wrong and want to appeal, you’ll need to follow the Enquiry on Results (EOR) procedure.
 To have one or more components of your test re-marked you’ll need to download and complete an Enquiry on Results EOR form.
 The fee is £110.
 Please send the completed form to us.
 The form must be returned within six weeks of your test date.
 Requests received after six weeks will not be accepted.